NamelessMC/Nameless-Plugin/README.md

 # WARNING
 This plugin is only compatible with NamelessMC 1.0.15 & up.
+Expect Bugs!
+If you have found any bugs please report them at https://github.com/NamelessMC/Nameless-Plugin/issues

 # Nameless-Plugin
 This is the OFFICIAL plugin for NamelessMC Web Software